James Ward-Prowse Next Club Odds: Saints skipper linked to West Ham, Newcastle, Tottenham and Aston Villa

 Aston Villa

-Aston Villa have been revatlised under Unai Emery who has taken them to 7th place in the table which is quite remarkable considering he took over when they were rooted in 15th place.
+Aston Villa have been revitalised under Unai Emery who fired his side to 7th place in the table which is quite remarkable considering he took over when they were rooted in 15th place.

-A European charge is definitely on the cards for Villa and with the Europa League in their sights, similar to Newcastle, they’ll need to add some depth to their squad if they want to compete throughout the season.
+After qualifying for the Europa Conference League, Villa will need to add some depth to their squad if they want to compete throughout the season.

 Villa have a decent amount of options in the midfield with Douglas Luiz, Leander Dendoncker, John McGinn, and Jacob Ramsey.